-Acea operates in line with the principles issued by the UN Global Compact, to which it formally subscribes, and is aligned with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), in compliance with which it publishes disclosures on how it manages - from governance to the metrics and targets used - the main climate-related risks (physical and transitional), their evolution, and potential economic impacts on Acea's main activities.
-According to the most recent data, to date the Acea Group is the leading national operator in the water sector for inhabitants served, one of the major Italian operators in the distribution of electricity to users (the third for volumes distributed), the third operator for energy volumes sold to end users, and one of the major national operators in Waste-to-Energy (environmental sector).
+Acea operates in line with the principles issued by the UN Global Compact, to which it formally subscribes, and has continued a process of gradual alignment with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), publishing disclosures on how it manages - from governance to the metrics and targets used - the main climate-related risks (physical and transitional), their evolution, and potential economic impacts on its main activities.
+According to the most recent data, to date the Acea Group is the leading national operator in the water sector for inhabitants served, one of the major Italian operators in the distribution of electricity to users (the third for volumes distributed), the seventh operator for energy volumes sold to end users, and one of the major national operators in Waste-to-Energy (environmental sector).

-This Report illustrates the corporate governance system adopted by Acea and is published in line with the principles and recommendation of the Code, as well as the recommendations provided by Consob on the subject and, more generally, international best practices, also with regard to the ninth edition of the "Format for the Report on Corporate Governance and Shareholding Structure" published by Borsa Italiana in January 20221.
+This Report illustrates the corporate governance system adopted by Acea and is published in line with the principles and recommendation of the Code, as well as the recommendations provided by Consob on the subject and, more generally, international best practices, also with regard to the ninth edition of the "Format for the Report on Corporate Governance and Shareholding Structure" published by Borsa Italiana in January 2022.